 Cloud-Based Simulation For Optimal Rubber Injection Moulds

-- Improved product quality.
-The HPC simulation workflow will allow a deep insight into the rubber injection process (not affordable without the HPC facility).
-This will lead to an improvement of final product quality due to the minimization of part defects.
+The two end users in this Application Experiment see the main technical impact in the process innovation: from a trial-and-error approach based on specialists’ experience to an explicit knowledge-based approach using meta-models that capture deep insight into the rubber injection process and optimised parameters.
+This leads to an improvement of final product quality due to the minimization of part defects.
 A better quality means reduction of inspection time, reduction of start-up time and reduction of rejected parts.

 For the ISV the technical impact is on making their tools available via a Cloud-based solution, easily accessible via the CloudFlow Portal.
 This enables ITAINNOVA to address all members of the Spanish cluster of rubber industries (ASICE with more than 80 companies) via a unified cloud solution.